Writing Portable C

 April 09, 2026

 I like to write C that is portable to build as well as run.
-To that end, all of my projects should build with any C toolchain (compiler cc, linker ld, and archiver ar) that supports the C99 or C11 standard.
-They have no other development dependencies: no need for pkgconfig, or the presence of headers or libraries beyond those standard from libc (on Unix systems a few of the standard Unix headers not in the C standard are used).
+To that end, all of my projects should build with any C compiler cc that supports the C99, C11 or C23 standard.
+They have no other development dependencies: no need for pkgconfig, or the presence of headers or libraries beyond those that come included with a minimal version of the target operating system (e.g. libc on Unix).

-I test my projects with gcc, clang, tcc, cproc, and cl.exe—and most will even build with chibicc (a toy compiler that has some issues).
-In this article I go over the methods I use.
+I test all projects with gcc, clang, tcc, cproc, and cl.exe—and most will even build with chibicc.

 Table of Contents